Basil Leaves Turning Yellow? 5 Simple Fixes

 Caterpillars can usually be picked off by hand.
 If you have backyard chickens, these caterpillars make a great treat!

 Or consider applying some Bacillus thuringiensis (Bt) to get rid of them.
-This spray formula is a convenient option.
 However, timing is critical with Bt – so follow the package directions carefully.

 Root-knot nematodes are small worms that live in the soil.
 Some species can form parasitic growths on your basil plant’s roots, weakening it to the point where it can’t support healthy foliage.

-If you want to know more about nematodes, stop by this helpful article from the USDA.
+If you want to know more about nematodes, stop by this helpful article from Oregon State University.

 If you find bulbous growths on your basil plant’s root when you pull it from the ground, you may have root-knot nematodes.
 Unfortunately, there isn’t much you can do to rid your soil of them.